-We approach November, the Month of the Dead, which begins with All Saints’ Day (November 1) and All Souls’ Day (November 2) and ends on Christ the King.
+We are approaching November, the Month of the Dead, which begins with All Saints’ Day (November 1) and All Souls’ Day (November 2) and ends on Christ the King and the First Sunday in Advent with its themes of Christ’s return, the resurrection of the dead, and the last judgment.
 Here is a question and an answer from the Immanuel archives.
 The answer has been expanded to take into account the images I chose for this article.

 Question: What happens to us at death?
 Christ promises the thief on the cross that he will be in Paradise that day.
 What is Paradise and where is Paradise?
 Can you recommend some good books that help to explain more about what happens to us after our bodies die?

 Frank Answers: The image above this post is “The Death of Adonis” (c.
 1614) by the early Baroque painter Peter Paul Rubens (1577-1640).
 Rubens was known for his extravagant and sensuous paintings (the epitome of the Baroque style).
 In this scene Rubens depicts the moment Venus discovers her dying lover, Adonis, after he has been gored in the groin by a beast while hunting.
 The myth of Adonis is complex, as were his love relationships, especially with Aphrodite.
 In Rubens’ painting Cupid hovers overhead and the Three Graces are nearby (daughters of Zeus who were said to represent beauty, charm and joy)—as is the death-inflicting wild boar just out of sight.
 Adonis became the dying and rising god of fertility and mystery cults.
 (In the biological world sex and death are often related.)
 I chose this painting to place above this post about death precisely because it shows death intruding in the midst of the vitality of life (the hunt and sexuality).
 We are reminded, as the medieval antiphon says, “In the midst of life we are in death.”